mmswflow-upb/sdt-proj/README.md

 ---

-### 2) Strategy — “pick a policy like a plugin”
+### 2) Strategy

-**Simple idea:** Different faculties may prefer different scheduling policies (earliest slot, same‑building preference, minimize walking distance, keep cohorts in one wing).
+**idea:** Different faculties may prefer different scheduling policies (earliest slot, same‑building preference, minimize walking distance, keep cohorts in one wing).
 Strategy lets us swap **the algorithm** without rewriting the rest of the service.

-**Why we like it:** We can A/B test and tune policies per semester or department.
+**Why:** We can A/B test and tune policies per semester or department.
 It avoids giant `switch` statements spread everywhere.
 Each policy becomes a small, focused class that’s easy to benchmark and test.

 **Where we use it:** **Conflict detection & slot selection** (which available room/time to propose when there are options).